Cookie Preferences have not been set

 - Ask for financial and non-financial support, such as volunteering or prayer.

-- Process donations you give us, or support your fundraising for us, including Gift Aid.
+- Process donations you give us, or to support your fundraising for us, including Gift Aid.

 - Provide a personalised service, such as customised website content or personalised emails.